Crunching numbers. Please wait...

 Market makers aim to stay delta-neutral.
 Vanna positioning determines what action market makers take as implied volatility changes.
 Their reactions depend on the vanna regime:

-• Positive Vanna: As IV rises, delta increases, so market makers sell the underlying to stay delta-neutral → can dampen upward moves or exacerbate downward moves
+• Positive Vanna: As IV rises, MM deltas increase, so market makers sell the underlying to stay delta-neutral → can dampen upward moves or exacerbate downward moves

-• Negative Vanna: As IV rises, delta decreases, so market makers buy the underlying.
+• Negative Vanna: As IV rises, MM deltas decrease, so market makers buy the underlying to re-hedge.

 Key Concepts